Romance doesn’t come as naturally in marriage as one would think.

 Viva la Romance!

-Stuck in A Romantic Rut?
+Are You Stuck in a Romantic Rut?

 Break Free With This Game-Changing Tip (It Only Takes 2 Minutes!)